diegoantunescosta/Estagio_BA/README.md

 ## Dia 14/01/2021

-- Acompanhamento de funcionamento do release do Supercheckout
+- Acompanhamento do processo de release do Supercheckout

 ## Dia 15/01/2021